 Claire reaches for the knob, looking back to ask the older woman permission.
 When she nods, Claire turns and pushes the door open.
 Art laughs, stepping through first.

 The entryway is small and dark.
 There are a number of shoes by the door along with a large wooden coat rack and umbrella stand.
 Claire has never seen an umbrella stand before, except maybe in movies.
-She leaves her suitcase beside it, hurrying to follow Art who is disappearing around a corner past a large wooden staircase.
+She leaves her suitcase beside it, hurrying to follow Art around a corner and past a large wooden staircase.

 It is brighter back here, the rear of the house illuminated by sunlight pouring in through ceiling-high windows.
 There is a glass door leading to an enclosed porch and, beyond that, the back yard.
-Large potted plants rest on various tables and benches.
+Large potted plants overflow onto various tables and benches.
 Herbs hang drying from the ceiling, partially obscuring the view.
-Claire wants to linger here, to breathe in the complex aroma and sit in one of the comfortable arm chairs looking out onto the lush gardens, but she cannot lose track of Art.
+Claire wants to linger here, to breathe in the complex aroma and sit in one of the comfortable armchairs looking out onto the lush gardens, but she cannot lose track of Art.

 It is perfect.

 “You like kitchens?”
-Art asks, resting the towel on an island in the middle of the room and unfolding it to reveal several large, ripe strawberries.
+Art asks, resting the towel on an island in the middle of the room and unfolding it to reveal several plump, ripe strawberries.